-The owner of Madison Square Garden and the NY Knicks is reportedly preparing a £300m bid for the Kensington exhibition centre, which it plans to turn into an O2 rival
+The owner of Madison Square Garden and the New York Knicks is reportedly preparing a £300m for the Kensington exhibition centre, which it plans to turn into an O2 rival

 Sign up for IQ Index